Hand painted kitchens

 These are questions we get asked all the time, in no particular order.

-Full kitchen refurbishment To arrive at an approximate cost to prepare, prime and paint a natural wood kitchen (ie the full “transformation” specification), count up all the cabinet doors and multiply by £100.
+Full kitchen refurbishment This is how to arrive at an approximate cost to prepare, prime and paint a natural wood kitchen (ie the full “transformation” specification).
+Count up all the cabinet doors and multiply by £100.
 That should give you a ballpark of the sort of money involved for a full refurbishment.

 To clarify what gets painted

-This £100 a door formula is a ready reckoner that we have developed that allows for painting both sides of all the kitchen doors, drawers, pelmet, cornice, plinth, end panels and frames ie the full kitchen to the highest standards, nothing missed.
+This £100 a door formula is a ready reckoner that we have developed.
+It allows for painting both sides of all the kitchen doors, drawers, pelmet, cornice, plinth, end panels and frames.
+In other words, our quotes allow for painting the full kitchen to the highest standards, nothing missed.

-Usually this budgeting formula is spot on accurate with the fixed price quote you receive, but sometimes clients wonder why the quote is a little bit different from the £100/door.
+Usually this budgeting formula is spot on accurate with the fixed price quote you receive,.
+Sometimes clients wonder why the quote is a little bit different from the £100/door.
 Quite simply, some kitchens have extra features such as exposed shelving, an overmantel, or a cooker hood which we would treat as “a door” too.

 Do you paint insides of cupboards?

 Insides of cupboards are not painted as standard.
-We can do so if required at extra cost, but to be honest, the interiors of the majority of wooden kitchens are veneered, laminate or oiled in the factory.
+We can do so if required at extra cost, but it is rare.
+To be honest, the interiors of the majority of wooden kitchens are veneered, laminate or oiled in the factory.

+DIY oiling is feasible.
 It is very labour intensive to oil or paint insides of cupboards, 60-100% on top of the base price for painting a kitchen!
 That is why it pays to have well lined cupboards from new.
-We can show you what to do as far as oiling and what product to use, if that helps.
+However we can show you what to do as far as oiling and what product to use, if that helps.

 On glazed doors, the interiors are often painted, as they are on display.
 They can be picked out in a contrasting colour, to good effect.
 It would be an additional cost to the £100 a door formula.